North Springs station

-North Springs is an elevated metro station in Sandy Springs, Georgia, and the northern terminus for the Red Line of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
+North Springs is an elevated subway station in Sandy Springs, Georgia, and the northern terminus for the Red Line of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
 North Springs is primarily a commuter station for Atlanta workers and university students, featuring a large parking deck and direct access on and off State Route 400, a major highway for commuters, so that drivers can avoid surface roads.
 North Springs attracts commuters from Roswell, Alpharetta and other towns north on State Route 400.
 As the northern terminus, this station is a hub for buses that continue on north, with connecting bus services to Sandy Springs, the city of Alpharetta, North Point Mall, the city of Roswell, the Ameris Bank Amphitheatre at Encore Park, the Mansell Road and Windward Parkway park-and-rides, and even as far north as the city of Milton.
-This station also provides bus assistance from North Springs High School via Route 87.
+This station also provides bus assistance from North Springs High School via MARTA bus route 87.

 In addition to its direct exit from southbound Georgia 400 and a direct entrance to northbound Georgia 400, there is also a surface street entrance for nearby residents off Peachtree Dunwoody Road NE.
 Commuters who enter the station from Georgia 400 south must exit the station via Georgia 400 north, and local commuters entering from Peachtree Dunwoody Road must exit to Peachtree Dunwoody Road.

-Furthermore, North Springs features a Zipcar, bicycle racks for up to 14 bikes, and one of only two human cashiers, the other being at the Sandy Springs Station.
+Furthermore, North Springs features a Zipcar, bicycle racks for up to 14 bikes, and one of only two human cashiers, the other being at Sandy Springs.